Coveted8749/CSCI4650/README.md

 # CloudCuisine Project

 ## AWS Setup Instructions
-Setup an EC2 and MySQL RDS on AWS
+Setup an EC2 on AWS
-During EC2 setup go to security and add all of the inbound groups from week 6 lecture.
+During EC2 setup go to security, click on the security url with launch-wizard.
+Click on the Security group ID.
+Edit inbound rules.
+Add all 4 of the inbound groups from week 6 lecture.
 Additionally add port 8000 to the inbound rules.

+Create RDS free tier.
+Connect it to the existing EC2 instance.
+Ensure whatever login credentials matches the ones in the project.
+Name the database cloudcuisine.
+I used master username of user and password 12345678 in the template.
+You may have to adjust dbconfig.cnf later in addition to the settings.py.
+Password has to have 8 characters.
+> Obviously this is unsecure.

+### 1. Setup Project
 Connect to EC2 CLI
-Ensure you modify the url to http once the server is running later.

-### 1. Clone Our Git Repository

 ```bash
 sudo yum update -y
 sudo yum install git -y